sagemathinc/cocalc/notes/final_push.md

 - (1:00?) [ ] sagews bug -- html.iframe gets updated/refreshed on all executes. why?

-- (3:00?) [ ] sagews html editing: try using tinymce to edit %html cells -- editing the output would modify the input (but keep hidden ?)
-NEW release! http://www.tinymce.com/

-- (1:00?) [ ] gitls: upgrade to new version from Andrew -- https://mail.google.com/mail/u/0/#search/git-ls/13e158a70ab27771

 - (0:45?) [ ] sagews: caching of images permanently... ?  what to do about that?

 - (1:00?) [ ] sagews: timer when evaluating code, but don't use jquery countdown, since it wastes resources at all times.

 - (0:45?) [ ] sagews: eliminate jquery countdown (while not breaking old worksheets)